btroncone/learn-rxjs/operators/transformation/mergemap.md

 The **mergeMap** operator takes a project function, subscribing to the returned observable and emitting the output.  **mergeMap** can also handle promises, emitting the resolved value, and arrays or iterables, emitting each value in a sequence.

-> :bulb: Tip: flatMap is an alias for mergeMap!
+> :bulb:  flatMap is an alias for mergeMap!

-> :bulb: Tip: mergeMap is one of the most popular operators for handling HTTP requests!
+> :bulb:  mergeMap is one of the most popular operators for handling HTTP requests!

 ### Examples